-The second step in forming a new healthy habit is to make it a goal.
-By creating a goal, you are going to come up with a plan to make your habit a reality.
+The second step in forming a new healthy habit is to match it to a goal.

-To get started on the path to forming your new habit, you need to first write out your goal by asking yourself these questions?
+To get started on the path to forming your new habit, you need to first write out your goal by asking yourself these questions.
+Is it:

 Now it’s your turn, go ahead and turn your habit into a SMART goal by asking yourself the questions above.